What are wheelchairs?

 The possibilities are endless!

 Choosing the right mobility aid for your needs can be a difficult task, especially if this is your first time purchasing one.
-At ILC, we can help you find the perfect mobility aid for your needs, whether you’re wanting one for home or for outdoor travel.
 To find out more about scooters and mobility aids, please contact our friendly team today or call us on 1300 885 886.